 Test Scenarios: Any functionality that can be tested is a test scenario.
 It is also called Test Possibility or Test Condition.

-Question: Explain the Latent defect?
-How is it different from Masked defect?
+38. What is a latent defect?
+How is it different from a Masked defect?

-Answer: The latent defect also called hidden defect it is an existing defect in the system which might cause failure or malfunction but is not discoverable through general inspection
+A latent defect is also called a hidden defect.
+It is an existing defect in the system which might cause failure or malfunction but is not discoverable through general inspection.

-Masked defect: A defect that exists but has not caused a failure yet as another defect prevents that part of the code from being executed
+A masked defect is a defect that exists but has not caused a failure yet as another defect prevents that part of the code from being executed.

 - Before Testing